near/indexers-docs/docs/projects/overview.md

 sidebar_label: Overview
 ---

-# Data Platform Team projects overview
+# Projects overview

-Here you can find a curated list of the projects Data Platform Team owns.
+Here you can find a curated list of the idnexer projects.
 You can learn more about each of the projects listed below:

 - [NEAR Indexer Framework](./near-indexer-framework)
 - [NEAR Indexer for Explorer](./near-indexer-for-explorer)